Cheddar Biscuits in a basket covered with a white and grey towel (with logo overlay)

 • In a large mixing bowl, stir together the bisquick, milk, and cheese until a soft, lumpy dough forms

-• Drop the dough by spoonfuls onto a baking stone or an ungreased cookie sheet
+• Drop the dough by spoonfuls onto a hot baking stone or a cookie sheet covered with parchment paper

 • Bake for 10-15 minutes or until golden brown